New Independent Fundamental Baptist Movement

-New Independent Fundamentalist Baptist churches (also known as the New IFB) or officially the New Independent Fundamental Baptist Movement are an association of conservative, King James Only, independent Baptist churches.
-The New IFB began with Steven Anderson of Faithful Word Baptist Church in response to perceived liberalism in other independent Baptist churches.
-The New IFB does not consider itself to be a denomination.
-As of 2019, the New IFB listed 32 affiliated congregations on its website, most in the U.S. with some in Australia, Canada, the Philippines and South Africa.
+The New Independent Fundamental Baptist Movement (also known as the New IFB or NIFB) is an association of Christian right, Baptist, King James Only movement churches.
+The New IFB began with Steven Anderson of Faithful Word Baptist Church, who broke from the Independent Baptist movement in 2005 due to perceived Liberalism in other independent Baptist churches.
+The New IFB does not consider itself to be a denomination, and it is not affiliated with any other Baptist organization.

-New IFB churches have caused controversy on several occasions, because of their opposition to homosexuality.
+New IFB churches have caused controversy on several occasions because of their opposition to homosexuality, including praise for the Pulse nightclub shooting, a 2016 terror attack where an attacker murdered 49 people and injured 53 others at a queer nightclub in Orlando, Florida.
 They are described by the Anti-Defamation League (ADL) as "a loose network of independent churches concentrated in the U.S. connected by their belief in certain religious doctrines and a shared brand of deeply anti-LGBTQ and antisemitic teachings."
-According to the ADL "Anti-LGBTQ bigotry and antisemitism are fundamental to New IFB ideology, as demonstrated by the doctrinal statements on their websites and the content of their sermons."
+According to the ADL, "Anti-LGBTQ bigotry and antisemitism are fundamental to New IFB ideology, as demonstrated by the doctrinal statements on their websites and the content of their sermons."
+The group has been able to spread their views across the world through the usage of internet and social media.

+Some former New IFB pastors have charged the association of being a cult.
+Similarly, other Independent Baptist pastors have associated the NIFB with cultic behaviour, associating the group with heresy.
+The New IFB has been the subject of multiple controversies regarding allegations of child abuse, coverups, racism and for the calling of the execution of homosexuals.

 History

-The New IFB was formed by Anderson and other Baptist pastors in 2017 in an attempt to revive what they perceived older independent Baptist churches once represented.
+The New IFB was formed by Anderson and other Baptist pastors in an attempt to revive what they perceived older independent Baptist churches once represented.

 A split in the New IFB occurred in January 2019, after Donnie Romero, pastor at Stedfast Baptist Church-Fort Worth (SBC), resigned after it was revealed he had hired prostitutes, smoked marijuana and gambled.
 Adam Fannin, the lead preacher at SBC's Jacksonville satellite campus, refused to acknowledge the authority of Jonathan Shelley, another Texas New IFB pastor who took over SBC–Fort Worth following Romero's resignation.
 Anderson, Fannin and Shelley traded accusations of financial wrongdoing and running a cult.
 Fannin was later ejected as the lead preacher of SBC-Jax.

-In 2021, the NIFB-affiliated First Works Baptist Church in El Monte, California was bombed with an improvised explosive device.
+In 2021, the NIFB-affiliated First Works Baptist Church in El Monte, California, was bombed with an improvised explosive device.
 The explosion caused property damage but no injuries or deaths.
 First Works had previously been the site of protests by activists opposed to its anti-LGBTQ teachings, but police reported there was no evidence linking the protesters to the bombing.